-To examine the robustness of these results, we verify that dates with excess returns are not driven by large first-day returns around IPOs or by outliers with extreme abnormal returns.
-Moreover, in all periods of positive (negative) abnormal returns (except 16/10/98) the median total return of stocks in the AB index exceeds (falls below) that of the NASDAQ, often by large margins.
-This suggests that the excess returns of the index were driven by broad gains (losses) across the sample of Israeli securities.
+&lt;sup>12 The results are not driven by large first-day returns around IPO's.
+Furthermore, with the exception of the November 26, 1999 period (which is excluded from Table 10), outliers with extreme abnormal returns drive none of the results.
+Note also that in all periods of positive (negative) abnormal returns (except 16/10/98) the median total return of stocks in the AB index exceeds (falls below) that of the NASDAQ, often by large margins.
+That suggests that the excess returns of the index were driven by broad gains (losses) across the sample of Israeli securities.

-One might suspect that part of the excess return in December 1999 is due to the rapid increase in the value of the software and internet sectors (to which most of the Israeli firms belong, see Figure 3).
-We believe that this is unlikely to account for the fact that the actual date with the highest statistically significant five-day excess returns coincides with the Shepherdstown summit and with Moody's announcement.
-Moreover, the correlation between the general (composite) NASDAQ index and the NASDAQ index for the computer industry is very high (about 0.99), suggesting that the use of a narrower, computer-based index would probably not have changed the results.
-Finally, despite the dramatic cumulative rise of Israeli stock prices in the latter part of 1999, that period contains only two (one-week) periods in which excess returns were statistically significant, one of which appears unrelated to political events, suggesting that unusual behavior of stock prices during this period is not driving the results.
+&lt;sup>13 It is possible that part of the excess return in December 1999 is due to the rapid increase in the value of the software and Internet sectors (to which most of the Israeli firms belong).
+We believe this is unlikely to account for the fact that the actual date with the highest statistically significant five-day excess returns coincides with the Shepherdstown summit and with Moody's announcement.